nathangrigg/Latex.bbpackage/readme.md

 For best results, you should check the box marked "Configure for External Editor" in the "On Startup" section of the "Source" tab of the TeXShop preferences.

-# Usage

-Place the scripts in `~/Library/Application Support/BBEdit/Scripts` and run them by selecting them from the scripts menu of BBEdit.